CarlosRoque/nextcloud_drobo/README.md

 After install, App will be available at http://drobo5n:8080/nextcloud/

 This is a set of scripts to package a DroboApp from scratch, i.e., download sources, unpackage, compile, install, and package in a TGZ file.
-The `master` branch contains the Drobo5N version, the `drobofs` branch contains the DroboFS version.

 Keep in mind that this DroboApp requires [apache](https://github.com/droboports/apache) and the [locale](https://github.com/droboports/locale) apps to be installed.